-Yalong Bay Sheraton Hainan, Chin Resort Green Fee: \$
+Yalong Bay Sheraton Hainan, China Resort Green Fee: \$\$\$

-Internet awareness is amazing talking flower garden to "advertising" medium
+Increasing internet awareness is smart taking flower garden to other "advertising" opportunities.

 #5: Pro Shop with Dress Clothes

 If you went on vacation to a resort, would you pack a coat and tie?
 When was the last time you have seen one in Hawaii?
 Seldom.